Auckland

 In this course students will develop their interest in the media as an industry and its cause and effect relationship with its audience.
 We will focus on exploring the way a media text can be read in different ways dependent upon the audience's own experience of the world around them.
 Within this course we will look at representation within the context of Aotearoa, aspects of genre and how to communicate ideas in different styles.
 A large portion of this course is dedicated to practical film making where students are challenged to plan, design, and produce a short film which requires a significant time commitment in Term 2.

-Students get to choose from a range of standards that reflect their strengths and interests.
-The course is divided into: Performance: Performing 2 programmes of music as a featured soloist and/or 1 programme as a member of a group.
+Students get to choose from a range of achievement standards that reflect their strengths and interests in music.
+The course is divided into: Performance: Performing 2 programmes of music as a featured soloist, and/or 1 programme as a member of a group, and/or 1 programme on their 2nd instrument.
 Composition/ Songwriting/ Arrangement: Creating portfolios of music compositions, song writing, and/or arrangements of specific pieces of music.
 Research: In depth research into a Music topic of student’s choice.
-External standards: Students study advanced harmonic and tonal conventions in a range of scores.
+External standards: Harmony: Students study advanced harmonic and tonal conventions in a range of scores.
 Context: Students will study and analyse a piece of music for this external standard.

 All students must be learning a musical instrument through formal tuition either privately or through the school itinerant programme.

-This course builds on the technical and conceptual skills developed in Level 2 Painting and will further student expertise in this field.
+This course builds on the technical and conceptual skills developed in Level 2 Painting and strengthen the expertise in this field.
 At this level students will be expected to choose their own themes and study the work of contemporary artists to generate their own individual programmes.

 This course builds on the technical and conceptual skills developed in Level 2 Photography and is designed to further students' technical expertise in operating a digital SLR Camera.
 At this level, students will be expected to choose their own themes and study the work of contemporary photographers to generate their own individual programmes.